 Paying tribute to her hometown, The Party’s Just Beginning marks the feature debut for actress Karen Gillan.

-We already knew that Karen Gillan was a talented actor but The Party’s Just Beginning puts her on the map as a rising talent to watch as both a director and screenwriter.
+From her previous works, we already knew that Karen Gillan was a talented actor.
+What the The Party’s Just Beginning does is put her on the map as a rising talent to watch as both a director and screenwriter.
 Gillan uses the suicide rates in the Highlands of Scotland in which she bases the narrative.
 Luisadh (Gillan) is still suffering on the inside with regards to her coping strategies and how to best move forward in the months to come.

 Luisadh, who works behind the deli counter at a grocery store, continually relies on her wit and sarcasm in response to Alistair’s suicide.
 It takes her into a complete crisis and she shuts down as far as being able to connect with friends or family.
 She just isn’t able to escape what she saw–Alistair jumping onto the train tracks below the bridge to their death below.